Cell microprocessor implementations: SPE floorplan

 Additional details concerning the internal SPE implementation have been disclosed by IBM engineers, including Peter Hofstee, IBM's chief architect of the synergistic processing element, in a scholarly IEEE publication.

-This document includes a photograph of the 2.54 × 5.81 mm SPE, as implemented in 90-nm SOI.
+This document includes a photograph of the 2.54 mm × 5.81 mm SPE, as implemented in 90-nm SOI.
 In this technology, the SPE contains 21 million transistors of which 14 million are contained in arrays (a term presumably designating register files and the local store) and 7 million transistors are logic.
 This photograph is overdrawn with functional unit boundaries, which are also captioned by name, which reveals the breakdown of silicon area by function unit as follows:

 Understanding the dispatch pipes is important to write efficient code.
 In the SPU architecture, two instructions can be dispatched (started) in each clock cycle using dispatch pipes designated even and odd.
 The two pipes provide different execution units, as shown in the table above.
 As IBM partitioned this, most of the arithmetic instructions execute on the even pipe, while most of the memory instructions execute on the odd pipe.
 The permute unit is closely associated with memory instructions as it serves to pack and unpack data structures located in memory into the SIMD multiple operand format that the SPU computes on most efficiently.

 Unlike other processor designs providing distinct execution pipes, each SPU instruction can only dispatch on one designated pipe.
 In competing designs, more than one pipe might be designed to handle extremely common instructions such as add, permitting more two or more of these instructions to be executed concurrently, which can serve to increase efficiency on unbalanced workflows.
 In keeping with the extremely Spartan design philosophy, for the SPU no execution units are multiply provisioned.

 Understanding the limitations of the restrictive two pipeline design is one of the key concepts a programmer must grasp to write efficient SPU code at the lowest level of abstraction.
 For programmers working at higher levels of abstraction, a good compiler will automatically balance pipeline concurrency where possible.